dapr/quickstarts/6.functions-and-keda/README.md

 # Dapr, Azure Functions, and KEDA

-This sample shows Dapr being used with Azure Functions and KEDA to create a ployglot Functions-as-a-Service application which leverages Dapr pub/sub.
+This sample shows Dapr being used with Azure Functions and KEDA to create a polygot Functions-as-a-Service application which leverages Dapr pub/sub.
 In it, a Python function is triggered by a message created in an Azure storage queue.
 This function then interacts with Dapr to publish that message to two subscribers: A C# and Javascript function that receive the event and process it accordingly.

 ## Run the sample